neirb-io/Cache-Project/README.md

 # Project-A
-Cache simulation program
+The *main.cpp* file uses *gcc.trace* to implement *DirectMap.H, FullyAssociative.H,* and *SetAssociative.h*.

-Trace files can be uploaded and used, although format must be identical to the gcc.trace file and addresses must be 64 bit.
+If you have a trace file you'd like to test, be sure to name it "gcc.trace", or edit line 36 in main.cpp accordingly.
+Addresses must be 64 bit, but the l and s characters at the beginning of each line, along with the single-digit at the end of each line, are ignored by the program.
+So, in theory, any character could replace these and the file will still be read the same.
+See the *LoadTraceFile* function in *main.cpp* to better understand how the trace file lines are interpreted.

 Test cases can be created/modified in the main.cpp folder.
 To do so:

 1) create an object of your preferred type (DirectMap, FullyAssociative, or SetAssociative).
-Follow the parameters as outlined in the .h files.
+The first parameter should be the cache size (in bytes), the second paramter should be the number of bytes per line, the third parameter should be the integer 64.

-2) the classes have one or two functions depending on the class.
-One will correlate to FIFO and one will correlate to LRU.
-Call this function with your address list.
+2) the classes have one or two functions depending on the class.  *FullyAssociative.h* and *SetAssociative.h* each have the FIFORatio and LRURatio functions, while *DirectMap.h* only has a HitRatio function.

-3) compile your program.
-In terminal, run the following command
+3) To compile your program with g++, run the following command in terminal:

-	  g++ o- *name of program* main.cpp
+	  g++ o- \*name of program\* main.cpp

-	  ./*name of program*
+4) To run your program, simply use the following command.
+Note that the function will immediately start printing to terminal and creating a 'data.csv' file in the same directory.
+This process can take a while.

-4) run your program. the function will immediately start printing to terminal and creating a 'data.csv' file in the same directory.
+	  ./\*name of program\*